MarkBiesheuvel/demo-aircraft-data/README.md

 ### 4.3.2 Amazon CloudFront

 With the combination of a [Amazon CloudFront](https://aws.amazon.com/cloudfront/) dstribution, CloudFront [origin access identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) and an S3 bucket policy, it is possible to serve a private S3 bucket to the public.
 An added benefit is that CloudFront can also serve requests to our API gatewat under the same domain (avoiding the need for CORS headers) and the capability of caching static files at edge locations for lower latency.

+Therefore, this demo uses Amazon CloudFront (with Amazon S3) as static website hosting.

 ## 4.4 Map service